How to find mortgage down payment assistance, including free money

 Alternative forms of down payment assistance

 Not everyone qualifies for down payment assistance programs.
-If you’ve owned a home in the last three years, your income is too high or you’re renting or investing in a property, you may not qualify for many programs.
+If you’ve owned a home in the last three years, your income is too high or you’re planning to rent out the property you’re purchasing, or otherwise use it as an investment, you might not qualify for many programs.

 However, there are other housing programs you might qualify for.
 Visit HUD.gov, select your state and then on “Learn about homeownership.”
 From there, you’ll learn about ways to avoid foreclosure, find home counseling services and getting money for home renovations or repairs.
 Depending on where you live and your needs, you might find housing resources geared towards seniors, disaster relief and help to pay utility bills.

 Home assistance programs are vast and vary by needs and location.
 You might find that if you don’t qualify for down payment assistance, you might be eligible for assistance in other ways.